What are rewards credit cards?

 • What is the cost of having the card?
 Is the card’s annual fee worth the amount of rewards you can earn?
 Are there any costs associated with being a member of the rewards program?
 What is the interest rate?

-Canstar can also help narrow down your options.
-You can use the table at the top of the page to compare rewards credit cards, and change the filters to suit your requirements.
+Canstar can help narrow down your options.
+Use the table at the top of the page to compare rewards credit cards, and change the filters to suit your requirements.
 Canstar researches and rates credit cards from a range of providers.
 When comparing rewards credit cards we consider both the price and features on offer, including the net reward return that customers can get.

 Some potential benefits of having a rewards credit card are: